burmilla/burmilla.github.io/content/docs/configuration/kernel/adding-kernel-parameters.md

 ### User password

-`rancher.password=<passwd...>` will set the password for burmilla user.
+`rancher.password=<passwd...>` will set the password for the `rancher` user.
 If you are not willing to use SSH keys, you can consider this parameter.

 ### Recovery console